agargara/furnace-colorscheme-generator/README.md

 # Usage

 First you will need to manually change the RGB values for the palette, defined as the variable PALETTE at the top of the script.
-The example script uses the ["Tomorrow Night"] palette.
+The example script uses the [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme/tree/master) palette.
 Then run the script as follows:

     python generate_furnace_colors.py